 Recognizing the Hash Function

-I am not deeply familiar with legacy hash functions, so I didn’t recognize the algorithm during the hackathon.
+I am not familiar with legacy hash functions, so I didn’t recognize the algorithm during the hackathon.
 The S-Box looked like random data at first.
 It wasn’t until I searched for the specific byte sequence that I realized it was MD2.

-5. The Solution
+The Solution

-Since MD2 is a one-way hash function, I couldn’t just “decrypt” the target bytes.
+Since MD2 is a one-way hash function, I couldn’t just decrypt the target bytes.
 However, MD2 is an obsolete algorithm (from 1989), and the password was likely simple.
 This made it a perfect candidate for a dictionary attack.

-I wrote a Python script using pycryptodome to hash passwords from the rockyou.txt wordlist and compare them to our target.
+This is a Python script using pycryptodome to hash passwords from the rockyou.txt wordlist and compare them to our target.

 Solver Script